Official state symbol Pennsylvania State Flag Adopted 1907

 The Pennsylvania General Assembly authorized the use of the coat of arms on militia flags on April 9, 1799.
 Flags varied in design throughout the 1800s.
 The legislature standardized the flag on June 13, 1907.
 The blue field matches the blue in the United States flag.

-Meaning of the Pennsylvania State Flag
+What the Pennsylvania Flag Communicates

 The ship stands for commerce.
 The plow represents agriculture.
 The wheat sheaves show farming prosperity.
 Together these symbols reflect Pennsylvania's economic foundation in the late 1700s.